gotenigo/OrderbookVersion3/README.md

-# OrderbookVersion3 - Crypto Currency -  Bitcoin and Ethereum
+# OrderbookVersion3 - Crypto Currency -  Bitcoin & Ethereum

 <br><br>Core Technology - Task
 Order book is a collection of levels representing asset price and aggregated quantity sorted by the best price.
 It consists of 2 sides